geolessel/vox/README.md

 One special metadata (binding) you can use is `collection`.
 This will put the file in a special collection you can reference later in your templates or other `.eex` files.

-There is a `@collection` assign you can use in your `.eex` files that contains information about all the other files in your site.
+There will be an assign for every collection value you bind in your `.eex` files.
-You can use `@collection.list_collection/1` to get all the files that belong in the specified collection.

 For example, consider the following two files.
 First is a blog post specifying it belongs in the `:posts` and `:elixir` collections.